 36 Hours in Porquerolles

-I was late to discover this incredible gem of an island in Provence and have hesitated to post too much to preserve its secrets, but alas, this wild beauty will not stay guarded from anglophone visitors for too long.
-And with the recent addition of a world-class art museum, this tiny island hideaway off the coast of Hyères, is quickly becoming a Mediterranean hotspot.
+It took me a few years of living here to finally discover this incredible gem of an island in Provence… and have hesitated to post to preserve its secrets, but alas, this wild beauty will not stay guarded from foreign visitors for too long.
+And with the recent addition of a world-class art museum, this tiny island hideaway off the coast of Hyères, is quickly becoming a local’s Mediterranean hotspot.

 The island of Porquerolles, is a total paradise complete with stunning beaches, bike trails and underwater shipwrecks that French and tourists in-the-know, flock to for an exotic weekend getaway.
 Accessible only by boat, yacht or ferry, the tiny island of Porquerolles is comprised of beautiful wild beaches, world-class modern art museum and a small quaint town center with a handful of hotels, bars and restaurants overlooking the harbor.
 The French government took over Porquerolles in the 1970s to protect it from overdevelopment and granted it national park status, which is why the island’s Mediterranean flora resembles the French Riviera of centuries past.
 Discover paths lined with oaks, olives, figs, junipers, wild lavender, rosemary, rock rose, myrtle and more.